 This 1911 is a modified model by Ruger known as the SR1911.
 It’s available in a variety of configurations, and circa April, 2021, retails at $939.00 as illustrated.
 The proper means of carrying these pistols, commonly known as “cocked and locked,” frightens the uninitiated, but is perfectly safe when done by those properly trained who use proper holsters that fully cover the trigger guard and trigger.
 With this action type, each trigger pull is short, light and consistent, significantly contributing to ease of use and accuracy.
 Such weapons employ the manufacturing methods and materials–-heavy, high quality steel–-available a century ago and are labor intensive to make.
 Like everything designed by Browning, they are effective, reliable and mechanically brilliant designs, but they can be expensive.
 While they are “parts” guns, and theoretically any part made to proper tolerances will fit, for maximum accuracy, some degree of hand fitting is required, which, of course, adds to the expense.
 The number of aftermarket accessories available for this old and popular design is truly amazing.
 Some promising enhanced function really don’t; they’re more for appearance and psychological satisfaction.

 Double Action: A second action type is the double action mechanism that mimics the trigger and hammer action of the double action revolver.
 European weapons, such as various Walther pistols with this mechanism (the P-38, the PP and PPK), were in use before WWII.
-American manufacturers, most notably Smith and Wesson, produced double action pistols in large numbers beginning in the 1970s to increase sales of semiautomatics to police forces which at the time almost exclusively used double action revolvers.
+American manufacturers, most notably, Smith and Wesson produced double action pistols—the Model 39 and Model 59–in large numbers beginning in the 1970s to increase sales of semiautomatics to police forces which at the time almost exclusively used double action revolvers.
 Col. Jeff Cooper called this invention “an ingenious solution to a non-existent problem.”
 He was referring to the fact double action semiautomatics are not designed to be carried “cocked and locked,” which was a selling point to uninformed and skittish police executives horrified by the sight of cocked hammers.
+Even so, S&W law enforcement semiauto sales didn’t take off until later in the decade when they produced the 14-round Model 59.

-This double action semiautomatic pistol is a Walther P-22 in .22 LR caliber.
+This double action semiautomatic pistol is a Ruger SR22 in .22 LR caliber.
 While the caliber is generally considered inappropriate for a self-defense gun, its action is virtually identical to its larger caliber cousins.
 Keep in mind that a great many bad guys have succumbed to the .22LR.
-My article on that handgun may be found here.

-The inherent problem with this type of trigger mechanism is the first trigger pull tends to be long and heavy, but because the first, and every subsequent, shot fired causes the cycling of the slide to cock the hammer and retain the trigger toward the back of its stroke, the second and every subsequent shot requires only a single action trigger pull, in other words, a much shorter, lighter pull of the trigger.
-This commonly results in widely varying impact points between at least the first two shots on any target—if not one or more misses–and while experienced, capable shooters can overcome this “feature,” double action mechanisms are a less than optimum option, just as Col. Cooper observed.
+The inherent problem with this type of trigger mechanism is the first trigger pull is long and heavy, but because the first, and every subsequent, shot fired causes the cycling of the slide to cock the hammer and retain the trigger toward the back of its stroke, the second and every subsequent shot requires only a single action trigger pull, in other words, a much shorter, lighter pull of the trigger.
+This commonly results in widely varying impact points between at least the first two shots on any target—if not one or more misses–-and while experienced, capable shooters can overcome this “feature,” police shooters in particular tend to be neither experienced nor capable.
+Double action mechanisms are a less than optimum option, just as Col. Cooper observed.

 This particular Glock is the model I carried daily until purchasing a Glock 43: a Glock 26 (commonly called the “baby” Glock).
 It was designed in response to the Clinton Gun Ban’s 10 round limit on magazine capacity.
 In making the G26, Glock essentially invented an entirely new category of concealable handguns.
 The only two additions I made to my personal G26 were a Pearce Grip magazine finger rest and a Crimson Trace LG-436 laser.

 There is no such thing as a “plastic gun” that can’t be “seen” by x-ray machines.
+The polymer parts in the radiograph are lighter in color than the metal parts.
 A Glock under x-ray looks exactly like what it is, and most of its weight is, in fact, steel.
 An article on that issue is available here.

 Another interesting Glock feature is the ability to “catch the link.”
 When firing a round, the shooter holds the trigger fully back as the slide cycles and after the slide has returned to battery (is fully forward and closed) allows the trigger to move forward until an audible and easily felt “click” occurs.
 This allows the next shot to have a much shorter trigger pull, enhancing long-range accuracy.
 This is not a true single action mode as it does not function in the same way, and it requires a conscious effort on the part of the shooter to make the weapon function this way for each shot.
 The primary advantage of the Glock-–and similar—mechanisms remains their relatively short trigger travel, light pull weight, and shot to shot consistency.